latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 :::tip

 - Record the block number and extrinsic index where the pure proxy was created.
 These values are required to kill the proxy.
+You can also retrieve the block height and extrinsic details by searching your transaction on the [Tao.app block explorer](https://www.tao.app/blocks).
-- The proxy type can be provided either by importing and using the ProxyType enum or by passing the proxy type as a string.
+- The proxy type can be provided either by importing and using the `ProxyType` enum or by passing the proxy type as a string.
   :::

 </TabItem>